khudgins/documentation/on-premise/administration/console.rst

 Console
 =======

-The enStratus console is a jetty service installed to /services/console.
+The Enstratius console is a jetty service installed to /services/console.

 .. figure:: ./images/console.png
    :height: 250 px